avaframe/AvaFrame/docs/moduleAna4Prob.rst

 avalanche simulations.
 For example, a probability map of an avalanche exceeding a peak pressure of 1kPa can be created.

-In order to generate this map, a set of multiple avalanche simulations is required.
+A set of multiple avalanche simulations is required to generate these maps.
 This can be generated with com1DFA using parameter variation, different release-, entrainment- or resistance scenarios.
-An example is given in runProbAna.py where for the hockey topography, avalanche simulations are performed with varying release thickness and then a probability map is generated that ranges from 0-1, which corresponds to a probability of 0-100 %.
+See runProbAna.py for an example: avalanche simulations for the hockey topography are performed with varying release thickness and a probability map is generated ranging from 0-1, which corresponds to a probability of 0-100 %.

 Inputs